 What to Expect From Living Maintenance Benefits in Ohio

-As with most workers’ compensation benefits, eligibility and compensation are determined as appropriate for each case.
-The type of compensation, the amount of payments, and length of eligibility can vary depending on the specific factors of your injury and case.
-In general, a worker can expect:
+As with most workers’ compensation benefits, eligibility and compensation are determined case by case.
+The compensation, payments, and length of eligibility can vary depending on the specific factors of your injury and case.
+A worker can expect:

 - Living Maintenance – Payment is offered instead of temporary total disability and is limited up to six months.
-In some cases, the employee is paid by a third party for activities completed part of the vocational rehabilitation.
+Sometimes, the employee is paid by a third party for activities completed as part of the vocational rehabilitation.
 That compensation must be signed over to the Bureau of Workers’ Compensation.
-The current LM weekly payment minimum has been set by the state of Ohio at $451, though compensation can be greater depending on your case.
+The 2018 LM weekly payment minimum has been set by Ohio at $466, though compensation can be greater depending on your case.

 - Living Maintenance Wage Loss – Payment is offered on a similar schedule to regular wage loss benefits and is available as a percentage of the difference in income earned before and after the injury.

 When a full and expedient return to work is impossible, the Ohio workers’ compensation system has a few different options available to help injured workers avoid financial hardship.
 Every case is unique, however, and an experienced workers’ compensation attorney can help you and your family understand your rights and seek the most effective benefits.
 At Monast Law Office, attorney Jim Monast and his staff are dedicated to protecting injured Ohio workers and helping them obtain the maximum compensation.
 Fill out our online contact form today to schedule a free consultation to receive the benefits you deserve.